Gain invaluable insights into your company's culture with our culture map tool.

 F4S can help you measure the attitudes and motivations that can help with remote work, and help you to coach and develop any blind spots in your team members.

 Our people analytics platform isn’t a once-off assessment either.
 The app identifies strengths and blind spots, followed up with real time coaching to help you reach your goals.
-You can also use our culture mapping tool, benchmarking reports and team comparisons to improve existing and build new teams.
+You can also use our culture map tool, benchmarking reports and team comparisons to improve existing and build new teams.